NNPDF/eko/doc/source/theory/FlavorSpace.rst

 sector.
 The non-singlet sector can be again subdivided into three groups: first the full valence distribution :math:`V`, second the valence-like distributions :math:`V_3 \ldots V_{35}`, and third the singlet like distributions :math:`T_3 \ldots T_{35}`.
-The mapping between the Evolution Basis and the Flavor Basis is given by
+The mapping between the Evolution Basis and the +/- Basis is given by

 .. math ::
     \Sigma &= \sum\limits_{j} q_j^+\\